Compagnie sucrière Kwilu-Ngongo

-Kwilu Ngongo Sugar Refinery (KNSR) (French: (Sucrerei du Kwilu Ngongo), is a sugar manufacturing company in the Democratic Republic of the Congo.
+Sucrerie du Kwilu Ngongo is a sugar manufacturing company in the Democratic Republic of the Congo.
 The sugar mill produces crystalline table sugar and maintains a distillery that manufactures rum under the brand Kwilu Rum.
 It is the oldest sugar mill in the country, having been established in 1925.

 Location

-The headquarters of the company and its main factory are located in the town of Kwilu Ngongo, in Kongo Central Province (formerly Bas Zaire Province), in the southeastern part of DR Congo, close to the international order with Angola.
+The headquarters of the company and its main factory are located in the town of Kwilu Ngongo, in Kongo Central Province (formerly Bas Zaire Province), in the southwestern part of DR Congo, close to the international order with Angola.
 This is approximately 180 km, by road, northeast of the port city of Matadi, where the provincial headquarters are located.

 Kwilu Ngongo is located about 179 km, by road, southwest of the country's capital city, Kinshasa.
 The geographical coordinates of Kwilu Ngongo Sugar Refinery are: 05°30'36.0"S, 14°42'16.0"E (Latitude:-5.510000; Longitude:14.704444).